Ed Begley Jr.: Career

 Begley has had numerous roles in television and film.
 He appeared as a guest actor on Maude and had guest appearances in the 1970s series Room 222.
 He had recurring roles on Mary Hartman, Mary Hartman, 7th Heaven, Arrested Development, Meego, and Six Feet Under and starring roles in Stephen King's Kingdom Hospital, St. Elsewhere, and Wednesday 9:30 (8:30 Central).
 He was in one episode of My Three Sons, playing a tall classmate of Chip's.
 Begley also had a short-lived improv act with Michael Richards.

 He has played significant roles in Christopher Guest's mockumentary films Best in Show, A Mighty Wind, For Your Consideration, and Mascots.
 Additionally, Begley played Viper pilot Greenbean on the original Battlestar Galactica TV series, Boba Fett in the radio adaptation of Return of the Jedi, and Seth Gillette, a fictional Democratic U.S. senator from North Dakota on The West Wing.

 From 2000 to 2016, Begley was a member of the Board of Governors of the Academy of Motion Picture Arts and Sciences.
 In 1996, he appeared in a TV movie called The Late Shift, where he portrayed CBS executive Rod Perth.
 He has guest-starred on shows such as Scrubs, Boston Legal, and Star Trek: Voyager.
 He had a recurring guest role in season three of Veronica Mars.
 He appeared in the 2008 HBO film Recount, which profiled the 2000 presidential election and its aftermath, which was decided by Florida's electoral votes after the United States Supreme Court halted the counting of the state's popular vote.
-Begley also made an appearance on Tim and Eric Awesome Show, Great Job!
-Season 3, Episode 3, as a spokesman for Cinco.
+Begley also made appearances on the third season of Tim and Eric Awesome Show, Great Job! as a spokesman for Cinco.

 In 2003, Begley wrote and directed the musical Cesar and Ruben.
 It was performed at the El Portal Theatre in Los Angeles and was revived in 2007.
 Begley played Dr. Walter Krandall, the protagonist's former marriage counselor and fiancé of his ex-wife in the CBS sitcom Gary Unmarried.
 Since 2008 he has been in a series of DirecTV commercials as a "Cable Corp Inc." executive.
 In 2013, he appeared on the reality television show Beverly Hills Pawn.
 In 2016, he began appearing in the Breaking Bad prequel and spinoff Better Call Saul as Clifford Main, senior partner at the Davis & Main law firm.
 Beginning in 2019, he appeared in Bless This Mess for the duration of the two seasons that the show ran.